CREDIT SPREAD TOPIC FOR BFM EXAM 2023

 In this article, we will explain the meaning of credit spread as per the prescribed Syllabus of CAIIB BFM paper for Exams 2023.

-As you must know that the exams are due in just 2 months, so, it’s better to be prepared than not.
+As you must know that the exams are due in a few months, so, it’s better to be prepared than not.
 We know the CERTIFIED ASSOCIATE OF THE INDIAN INSTITUTE OF BANKERS (CAIIB) exams are the most difficult papers to crack from the IIBF Examinations.
-So, bankers need to cover up the syllabus of CAIIB’s subjects whether its Advanced Bank Management, Bank Financial Management or other elective paper of CAIIB.
+So, bankers need to cover the syllabus of CAIIB’s subjects whether its Advanced Bank Management, Bank Financial Management, Advanced Business & Financial Management, Banking Regulations & Business Laws or other elective paper of 2023 IIBF CAIIB.

-We at Learning Sessions provide the best & excellent coaching for the bankers that help crack the Indian Institute of Banking and Finance exams in very first attempt.
-The whole required material to crack the Exams is available online through app & website.
-We will talk more about the CAIIB Latest Video classes & Study material prepared as per prescribed Syllabus later after the current topic i.e.
+We at Learning Sessions provide the best & excellent coaching for bankers that help crack the Indian Institute of Banking and Finance exams on the very first attempt.
+The whole required material to crack the Exams is available online through the app & website.
+We will talk more about all the CAIIB Latest Video classes & Study material prepared as per the prescribed Syllabus later after the current topic i.e.

 VISIT-> BFM STUDY MATERIAL

 Spread risk is not related to contractual guarantees, but rather stems from the intersection of interest rates, credit rating and opportunity costs.
 There are actually two types of spread risk, although they are not mutually exclusive.

 - True-spread risk, represents the probability that the market value of a contract or a specific instrument will decrease based on the actions of the counterparty.
 If a bond issuer defaults on its bond obligations but makes other financial mistakes that lower the issuer’s credit rating, the value of the bonds is likely to decline.
 Spread risk is assumed by an investor.